 The neighborhood was built with plenty of European influence.
 Trees line the area offering a sense of peace that other parts of Tel Aviv lack.
 There are high-scale boutiques and accommodations in Old North, making it one of the more expensive parts of the city.

 Old North isn’t a popular tourist spot, it is mostly a residential area.
 However, if you want to escape to a nearby beach, then it is a brilliant place to spend a day.
 Families can spend hours at Independence Park.
 Its playground offers parents some peace and quiet, while the kids run about.

 For a spot of history, Old Tel Aviv Port is worth exploring.
-There is an assortment of hotels and accommodation around the port from five-star to three-star.
+There is an assortment of hotels and accommodations around the port, from five-star to three-star.